A list of frequently Asked Keras Questions.

 TPUs are a fast & efficient hardware accelerator for deep learning that is publicly available on Google Cloud.

-You can use TPUs via Colab, AI Platform (ML Engine), and Deep Learning VMs (provided the TPU_NAME
+You can use TPUs via Colab, Kaggle notebooks, and GCP Deep Learning VMs (provided the TPU_NAME

 environment variable is set on the VM).